EHDD/cscale-documentation/c.scale-tm-data-model/methodology/model-structure.md

 * **Metric tons of CO2-equivalent** (tCO2e)**.** Following conventions across the literature, carbon emissions are described in metric units.
 One metric ton is equal to 1000 kilograms and 2,204 pounds.
 EPIC measures emissions of "carbon dioxide equivalents," using emission factors published by the IPCC to include emissions of extremely potent greenhouse gases (such as methane and nitrous oxide) based on their comparability to carbon dioxide emissions.

-## EPIC and c.scale are customizable and extensible
+## EPIC and C.Scale are customizable and extensible

-c.scale is built as a series of modules, each connected to the others and tasked with a specific set of calculations.
+C.Scale is built as a series of modules, each connected to the others and tasked with a specific set of calculations.
 These modules are added or expanded in response to the requests of users.

 Many parts of the EPIC model (in v2.0.0 and beyond) can be customized or overriden by the user.
 This allows for the addition of project-specific data where it is available while maintaining the EPIC model for calculating all other parts of the project's carbon footprint.
 The customizations available in the open access web app are described [here](../../epic-web-application/carbon-reduction-measures/customize-scenario.md).
 To request additional features, [contact us](mailto:epic@ehdd.com).